Catamorphisms

 child, while a binary tree has two child’s.
 Those child’s are often named Left and Right.

-That’s also the reason why I named the variables l
+That’s also the reason why I named the variables l and r in the functions.

 Cata for Tree